hanbin973/tslmm/README.md

 ```

 `tsblup` can perform principal component analysis (PCA) on the tree sequence.
-One can flexibly select branches by setting the weights of branches.
+One can flexibly select branches by setting their weight.
 A typical choice is to weight branches according to their area.

 ```